Kilauea Volcano’s ‘episode 18’ resumes with lava flowing | Honolulu Star-Advertiser

 Kilauea Volcano’s ‘episode 18’ resumes with lava flowing

-Scientists said “episode 18” of Kilauea volcano’s ongoing eruption restarted at 7:45 a.m. today with lava flows of 6 to 10 foot high from the south vent.
+Scientists said “episode 18” of Kilauea Volcano’s ongoing eruption restarted at 7:45 a.m.
+Sunday with lava flows 6 to 10 feet high from the south vent.

-The lava flow resumed about one-half mile across the crater floor.
+The lava flow resumed about a half-mile across the crater floor.
 Glow was observed from the south and north vents most of Saturday night, but scientists did not observe any lava spattering.
 Scientists said the tilt has leveled off but is not yet deflating typically coinciding with the onset of high fountaining from previous episodes.
 Strong degassing is occurring from both vents.

 The current on-again, off-again eruption began Dec.
-23 with each previous episode lasting for between 13 hours to 8.5 days, separated by pauses in eruptive activity lasting from less than 24 hours to 12 days, according to HVO.
+23 with each previous episode lasting 13 hours to 8-1/2 days, separated by pauses in eruptive activity lasting from less than 24 hours to 12 days, according to HVO.

 No significant activity or changes have been noted along Kilauea’s East Rift Zone or Southwest Rift Zone.